AaltoSciComp/blog/content/2023/ssh-keys-with-passwords.rst

 There are, unfortunately, some trivial workarounds that involve putting your password in plain text on your computer to script things.
+However, please note that writing passwords down (outside of password managers) is bad security practise and against the `Aalto password guidelines
+<https://www.aalto.fi/en/services/password-guidelines>`__.
+It is better to
-However, it's better to :external:doc:`contact us <help/garage>` to help design a better and more secure workflow, or ask `IT Services
+:external:doc:`contact us <help/garage>` to
+help design a better and more secure workflow, or ask `IT Services
 <https://www.aalto.fi/en/services/it-services>`__ and ask them to
 consider other use cases.